Fascinating Rhythm.

 In Lisboa and much of the south of the country, you should order a bica.
 There’s a bit of controversy regarding how the name bica became attached to the drink.
 Some claim that to offset the natural bitterness, roasters used signs that read, “Beba Isso Com Açúcar” (Drink it with sugar) and Lisboetas began applying the acronym.

 However, I’m something of an acronym skeptic for any coinage prior to World War 2 and my friend Ana supplied a more believable explanation.
-(Although one could claim that the first known acronym dates to the ancient Greek use of ichthys – Iisoús Christós, theoú huios sōtēr – to refer to Jesus, the first known acronym in English was Walter P. Phillips’ telegraphic use of SCOTUS in 1879 but this coinage method didn’t become common until WW II with terms like AWOL and SNAFU.)
-She told me the origin describes the way the coffee flows, directly falling from the machine to the cup on the tray.
+(Although one could claim that the first known acronym dates to the ancient Greek use of ichthys – Iisoús Christós, theoú huios sōtēr – to refer to Jesus, the first known acronym in English was Walter P Phillips’ telegraphic use of SCOTUS in 1879 but this coinage method didn’t become common until WW II with terms like AWOL and SNAFU.)
+Ana told me the origin describes the way the coffee flows, directly falling from the machine to the cup on the tray.
 This can be seen as analogous the the flow from a water spring or fountain – either of which can be called bica in Portuguese.
 It’s also possible that the nib like appearance of the spout reinforced that perception since bico can also refer to a bird’s beak.
-(If you want a more traditional American style, you should order café da panela or coffee from the pot.
-Other terms might be café americano or café de saco.
+(In Lisboa, if you want a more traditional American style, you should order café da panela {coffee from the pot}.
+Other terms might be café americano or café de saco or simply café.
 One alert: When visiting, though, be certain you order bica and not bico as the latter is also Portuguese slang for fellatio.)

 With this caffeinated detour done, I’ll return to my first full day in Lisboa in the next post.